How To Find Out The Fuel Consumption Using Fleet Monitoring

 How does fleet monitoring deal with the influencing factors?

-During operation, numerous influencing factors affect fuel consumption and thereby change its value.
 This is the reason why a different result comes out every time you do this calculation.
 The difference between the values is called scattering.

 In order for the fuel consumption to be meaningful, these influencing factors must be taken into account.